GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (113) .md

 **At Higher Tiers**: If cast as second tier or beyond, the alarm can last a number of days equal to the points of success.
 Each tier beyond 1st also increases the area you may have alarmed.
 The total area is a number of square feet equal to the spell's tier squared.

 **Critical Failure**: You seem to have set the alarm just fine.
 The alarm does nothing when disturbed though.

+#### Sobering

+**Minimum Tier**: 1

+**Casting Time**: 5 actions

+**Effect**: You touch a creature in an attempt to help clear its mind.
+Reducing its inebriation by 1d4 points.
+A critical success allows you to remove 1d6 instead.

+**At Higher Tiers**: Each tier beyond minimum can either increase the points of inebriation reduced by 1 or reduce the casting time by 1 (to a minimum of 1 action).

 #### Soul Sear